Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

 Walking along the alleys is a fun way to make discoveries

-In the "Higashi Chaya-gai," cafes,restaurants, art galleries, and stores selling Japanese goods are opening one after another in traditional townhouses.
+In the "Higashi Chaya-gai," cafes, restaurants, art galleries, and stores selling Japanese goods have opened in traditional machiya townhouses.
 There are also many stylish stores in the maze-like alleyways.
-A peek under the retro signs will reveal a wonderful space.
-Also, if you stop by the Higashi Chaya Rest Area near the bus stop, a restored machiya from the late Edo period (1603-1868), the resident volunteer tourist guide "Maido-san" will guide you around the area.
+A peek under the retro signboards will reveal a wonderful space.
+Also, if you stop by the Higashi Chaya Rest Area near the bus stop, a restored machiya from the late Edo period, "Maido-san," a resident volunteer sightseeing guide, will guide you around the area.

 There are many stores and cafes selling Japanese sweets, traditional crafts, and sundries, and you can enjoy shopping and dining in the elegant townscape.
 Kimono rentals are also a wonderful way to enjoy walking around town.